 Parts of Speech - Conjunctions

-A conjunction is a word that joins other words, phrases (groups of words), or clauses (groups of words with a subject and verb).
+A conjunction is a word that joins other words, phrases (groups of words), or clauses (groups of words with a subjectsThe subject tells who or what about the verb.
+Source: Lesson 91 and verb).
 Co-ordinate conjunctions join words, phrases, or clauses of equal rank.

 The co-ordinate conjunctions are the following: and, but, or, nor, for, and yet.
 (For and yet can only join clauses.)